 Legal protection insurance: Legal disputes with employees, landlords, suppliers or customers present an incalculable commercial risk, particularly for new companies.
 The right insurance makes these costs affordable and protects against unforeseen legal disputes.

 Cyber insurance: Cyber crime is one of the biggest threats that small and medium-sized enterprises face.
-These days, automated virus attacks and phishing are the rule rather than the exception.
+These days, automated virus attacks and phishing attacks (e-mails with dangerous content) are the rule rather than the exception.
 Cyber insurance is therefore part of the basic equipment of any start-up that uses the internet, directly or indirectly.

 Pillar 1/State pension: The self-employed are subject to only one social insurance obligation: to pay AHV/IV/EO contributions (first pillar).
-These provide basic insurance for old age and disability but should be voluntarily supplemented with further insurance to avoid the inevitable gaps in provision.
+These provide basic insurance for old age, disability and death, but should be voluntarily supplemented with further insurance to avoid the inevitable gaps in provision.

 Pillar 2/Occupational benefits: Occupational pension insurance under the OPA/BVG is not obligatory for self-employed persons.
 However, they may voluntarily join the occupational benefits institution for their profession or the Substitute Occupational Benefit Institution in order to save capital and insure against the risks of old age, disability and death.